astridx/meinblog/sik/r/how-to-build-your-own-course-platform/index.md

 ---
-title: "How I built my own course platform"
+title: 'How I built my own course platform'
-description: "From having the idea to launching your own product: The article is a case study on how I built my own course platform in React, Stripe, Firebase to give other people a platform to learn React.
-It came with lots of challenges but also learnings beyond the implementation ..."
+description: 'From having the idea to launching your own product: The article is a case study on how I built my own course platform in React, Stripe, Firebase to give other people a platform to learn React.
+It came with lots of challenges but also learnings beyond the implementation ...'
-date: "2017-10-25T13:50:46+02:00"
+date: '2017-10-25T13:50:46+02:00'
-categories: ["Web Development"]
+categories: ['Web Development']
-keywords: ["online course platform open source"]
+keywords: ['online course platform open source']
-hashtags: ["#100DaysOfCode", "#ReactJs"]
+hashtags: ['#100DaysOfCode', '#ReactJs']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />